What Is RPA? Your Guide to Robotic Process Automation

 What is RPA?

-If you’re already having a hard time getting your head around the litany of three-letter acronyms that have arisen from digital transformation in the past few years, RPA might seem like just another one for the heap.
+If you’re already having a hard time getting your head around the litany of three-letter acronyms that have arisen from digital transformation in the past few years, robotic process automation (RPA) might seem like just another one for the heap.

 Don’t be fooled, however—this really is one worth remembering for the future.